How to Apply for FAFSA

 - The first thing you need to do is create an FSA ID to electronically sign your federal student aid documents.
 This ID will also allow you to log in to the FAFSA and begin your application.

-Note: Creating the FSA ID can take several days, so don’t wait until the last minute.
-A parent will also need to create an FSA ID to sign your FAFSA if you’re under 24.
+Note: First-time students only.
+Creating the FSA ID can take several days, so don’t wait until the last minute.
+If you do not already have one, request an FSA ID at fsaid.ed.gov for yourself and your parents to sign your Free Application for Federal Student Aid (FAFSA).

 - You’ll need several things on hand in order to complete your FAFSA, and having them ready when you begin will save you a great deal of time and stress.
 According to the Free Application for Federal Student Aid, here is what you need in order to fill out your application: